FC Bayern Munich II: History

 In 1994, with the introduction of the new tier-three Regionalliga Süd, the team qualified comfortably.
 It was to be a long-term member of this league, too, belonging to it until 2008, when the 3.
 Liga was formed.
 After mostly finishing in mid-table in the league, Bayern earned its first league title in over 30 years when it won the Regionalliga in 2004.
 Being already a member of the highest league in which reserve teams are permitted, the side could not take up promotion to the 2nd Bundesliga and had to stay at this level.
 In 2005, all reserve sides of clubs in the first and second Bundesliga changed their name from Amateure to II, meaning FC Bayern Munich Amateure became FC Bayern Munich II.

 In 2008, the team earned promotion to the new 3.
 Liga, finishing eighth when a top-ten finish was needed.
 The club played at this level for three seasons before suffering relegation to the Regionalliga in 2010–11.
 It was the first time since 1973 that the team would not play in the third division and also meant the end of Hermann Gerland as the team's coach.

-After coming second in the inaugural Regionalliga Bayern season in 2012–13 the team won the league the following year.
+After coming second in the inaugural Regionalliga Bayern season in 2012–13, the team won the league the following year.
 This entitled the club to enter the promotion round to the 3.
 Liga.
-After two games against Regionalliga West champions Fortuna Köln they lost due to the away goal rule making their opponents one of the three promoted teams to the third division.
+After two games against Regionalliga West champions Fortuna Köln, they lost due to the away goal rule, making their opponents one of the three promoted teams to the third division.

 In 2019, Bayern Munich II earned promotion to the 3.
 Liga, after winning Regionalliga 2018–2019 and defeating Wolfsburg II in the two-game promotion-playoff (1–3 and 4–1).
 The following season, while placing 15th after the first half of the season, Bayern Munich II won the 3.
 Liga.
-However, since secondary teams aren't eligible for promotion to 2.Bundesliga, Bayern Munich II will remain in 3.
+However, since secondary teams aren't eligible for promotion to 2.Bundesliga, Bayern Munich II remained in 3.
 Liga for the 2020–21 season.
 Bayern II failed to defend their 3.
 Liga title in the 2020-21 season, finishing 18th, and were relegated to the Regionalliga Bayern.